mydata-sdk/mydata-sdk/Service_Components/doc/deployment.md

 #### Configure

-You can find configurable settings in /instance/settings.py
+You can find configurable settings in /instance/settings.py.
+There you can configure whether service is sink or source.

 #### Start